isambard-sc/apply.isambard.ac.uk/docs/bristol/index.md

 Fill in the details requested, i.e.

-- A project name - this should be a short name that you will use to identify your project
+- A project title - this should be a title that you will use to identify your project
 - A project summary - this should be a brief (2-3 paragraph) summary of your project.
 This will be made visible to other users of BriCS services.
 - A project description - this should be a short (3-4 paragraph) description of your project.
 This does not need to be a full proposal - just a brief description that will help the allocation committee understand what the time on BriCS services will be used for.
 - You need to check a checkbox to confirm that your project is non-commercial / research only.
 If your project is commercial, you should seek advice from [BriCS support][brics-support].
 Note, projects that are funded by commercial entities, but which are for research use only and conducted by Bristol-based PhD students or PDRAs are considered non-commercial.